Originally published June 2017

-Recently my kids and I went on a quest to find the most unique playgrounds in Collin County.
-We love playing at parks, and Lisbeth has written some great posts on the best playgrounds and splash pads in the area, but we focused our search on playgrounds that have a unique feature that you can’t find at any other park.
+Recently, my kids and I went on a quest to find the most unique playgrounds in Collin County.
+We love playing at parks, and we focused our search on playgrounds with unique features that you can’t find at any other park.
 My boys loved helping me research this, and I’ve included their commentary in my summaries as well.

 Mom Review: Connected by trail to Twin Creeks Park, this playground has two zip lines and unique climbing structures (including a giant snake to climb on!).
-I was nervous the first time my kids rode the zip line, but you can control how fast they go and it stops safely with no chance of bumping into anything.
-The snake and tightrope are also cool features for them to play on and different than something you’d find at most parks.
+I was nervous the first time my kids rode the zip line, but you can control how fast they go, and it stops safely with no chance of bumping into anything.
+The snake and tightrope are also cool features to play on and different than what you’ll find at most parks.

 Kid Review: So cool!
 When can we go back?

 Mom Review: This entire playground is in the shape of a rocket ship!
 Not only do your mini-astronauts have a blast playing on the equipment, but their imaginations soar as they fly off into space.
 There are some kid-friendly hiking and biking trails around the park, as well.
 Bring your bug spray!

 Kid Review: We really liked exploring the trails and pretending to blast off from the control center.

 Mom Review: Watch your mateys light up with glee at this unique playground!
 It was built by the community and designed to look like a pirate ship.
 There are climbing obstacles for the big kids and a fun tot lot for your little ones.
 With secret hideaways all over the structure, this makes for a fun place to play hide-and-seek!